EmilStenstrom/friendlybit/posts/2025-12-19-justhtml-faq.md

 Luckily for us, the authors decided to <s>shame</s> help browsers interoperate by publishing the fantastic html5lib-tests suite.
 It's an incredible feat of engineering, with thousands of integration tests that (almost) completely test the specification.

-Here is a representative example of the kind of input those tests tests for:
+Here is a representative example of the kind of input those tests test for:

 ```html
 <p>One <b>two <i>three</b> four</i> five